mattbocosoft/presentation-swift/README.md

 Swift is multi-[paradigm](https://en.wikipedia.org/wiki/Programming_paradigm) (e.g. Imperative, Functional, Object-Oriented, etc.) programming languages that has taken many of the best aspects of Objective-C and added safe programming patterns and modern features.

 One could write an entire book about the Swift programming language, and indeed Apple released *two* books on Swift available for free on the iBooks Store: [The Swift Programming Language](https://itunes.apple.com/us/book/the-swift-programming-language/id881256329?mt=11).
 This presentation is therefore not intended to cover every topic of Swift, but rather to serve as a quick reference guide on the basic syntax, semantics and high-level functionality of Swift aimed at those already well-versed in at least one other programming language.
+For developers who came from using Objective-C for their Xcode projects, the change will be easier than developers coming from other languages and environemnts.
+As mentioned previously, Swift borrows many of its core concepts from Objective-C.

 ##The Basics of Swift

-Constants and Variables divide values into either mutable or immutable:
+**Constants** and **Variables** divide values into either mutable or immutable:
 ```
 let myImmutableNumber = 42 // Cannot be modified
 var myMutableNumber = 24   // Can be modified